codeacme17/terminal-chatGPT/README.md

 After entering the chat, you can perform different operations by entering the following commands

 - `/` :  to exit current chatting process

-- `clear`:  to exit current chatting process and clean terminal screen
+- `/clear`:  to exit current chatting process and clean terminal screen

+  > The following commands will not modify the Endpoint (Turbo) of the default conversation process, just a single dialogue

-- `/davinci-chat`: use text-davinci-003 model to chat
+- `/davinci-chat + prompt`: use text-davinci-003 model to send this prompt

-- `/davinci-code`: use ode-davinci-002 model to expalin code
+- `/davinci-code + code`: use ode-davinci-002 model to expalin your code

 - some still under development...